Google Universal Analytics

 The Minnesota Peace Officer Licensing Certificate Program (certificate program) is geared toward working adults with a variety of academic, work and life experiences with a desire to pursue a law enforcement career in Minnesota at the local, county or state level.
 It meets all the learning objectives required by the Minnesota Board of Peace Officer Standards and Training (POST Board) through a blend of academic, practical and skills based training.
 The program can be completed in one academic year provided the designated pathway and timeline are followed.
 One of the requirements for acceptance into the certificate program is having already earned a bachelor’s degree in any discipline from a regionally accredited college or university.

-The certificate program has a new look for the 2017-2018 academic year as part of a broader redesign of the law enforcement curriculum for both degree seeking and certificate students.
+The certificate program took on a new look starting fall semester 2017 as part of a broader redesign of the law enforcement curriculum for both degree seeking and certificate students.
 It incorporates the newly mandated POST learning objectives along with innovative best practices for policing in the 21st century.
 The required courses are no longer unique to the certificate program, but rather, are the same professional peace officer education courses required for degree seeking students majoring in law enforcement.
 This overlap allows more options and flexibility while reducing the probability of the certificate program being cancelled due to low enrollment.

-The School of Law Enforcement and Criminal Justice is currently located in the Law Enforcement and Criminal Justice Education Center at the Brooklyn Park location.
+The School of Law Enforcement and Criminal Justice is currently located in the Law Enforcement and Criminal Justice Education Center at the Brooklyn Park campus.
+The following web link provides directions to the campus - http://www.metrostate.edu/locations/brooklyn-park.
 Bryan Litsey is the coordinator/advisor for the certificate program and Cynthia Urista provides administrative support.
 They work as a team to best serve potential and enrolled students in the certificate program.
 Posted below is their contact information.

 If you decide to take the next step, please consider Metropolitan State University as your educational partner moving forward.
 The dedicated staff and faculty in the School of Law Enforcement and Criminal Justice stand ready to prepare you for an exciting and rewarding law enforcement career in Minnesota.